jorritvm/python_import_insights/README.md

 All of the above are bad ideas because, when not handled carefully, they make your code less portable, as it will only work in your specific setup.

 ## The solution (TL;DR)
-- Make sure your virtual environment is created at the project root level
+- Create your virtual environment at the project root level
+- Create your IDE project (.idea or .vscode) at the project root level
+- Create your git folder at the project root level
 - Always run your code from the project root level
 - Store config and data files in subfolders of the project root directly
 - Access config and data files using relative file paths (relative to cwd)